 Generally speaking, a recipient will have some contact from the ACCC before receiving the infringement notice.
-The ACCC will raise its concerns with the business, outlining what they are and the options it considers appropriate under its Compliance and Enforcement Policy to resolve its concerns.
-The business will be able to provide any information or documents to the ACCC that it considers relevant to the ACCC's concerns.
+The ACCC will raise its concerns with the business, outlining what they are.
+During this period of contact the options the ACCC considers appropriate under its Compliance and Enforcement Policy to resolve its concerns.